LN-Dark/42School/Piscine/README.md

 ---

-Good luck, and enjoy your week of coding at 42 School!
+Good luck, and enjoy your immersive coding experience at 42 School!